fraktalio/fstore-sql/README.md

 This model is enabling and supporting:

 - `event-sourcing` data pattern (by using Postgres database) to durably store events
-    - Append events to the ordered, append-only log, using `entity id`/`decider id` as a key
+    - Append events to the ordered, append-only log, using `entity id`/`decider id` and `decider` type as a key
-    - Load all the events for a single entity/decider, in an ordered sequence, using the `entity id`/`decider id` as a key
+    - Load all the events for a single entity/decider, in an ordered sequence, using the `entity id`/`decider id` and `decider` type as a key
     - Support optimistic locking/concurrency
-- `event-streaming` to concurrently coordinate read over a stream of messages from multiple consumer instances
+- `event-streaming` to concurrently coordinate read over a stream of messages from multiple consumer instances/views
     - Support real-time concurrent consumers to project events to view/query models
+    - Acknowledge that event with `decider_id` and `offset` is successfully processed by the view / ACK
+    - Acknowledge that event with `decider_id` is NOT processed by the view, and the view will process it again automatically / NACK
+    - (Optionally) Acknowledge that event with `decider_id` is NOT processed by the view, and the view will process it again after delay / SCHEDULE NACK

 Every decider/entity stream of events represents an independent `kafka-like` **partition**.
 The events within a **partition** are ordered.
 There is no ordering guarantee across different partitions.

 ![CQRS](.assets/cqrs.png)

-**The API:**
+**The API** is a set of SQL functions that you can use to interact with the database.
+You can use them in your application.
+The API is what you would expect from a typical event-sourcing and event-streaming database.

 | SQL function / API                |    event-sourcing    |   event-streaming   |                                                                                                           description |
 |:----------------------------------|:--------------------:|:-------------------:|----------------------------------------------------------------------------------------------------------------------:|